wp-plugins/google-analytics-by-dn/readme.txt

 = How do I report a bug? =

-Leave a comment and I will get back as soon as possible.
+Leave a message in support and I will get back as soon as possible.

 = Will there be future development? =